University of Massachusetts Transportation Services: Fares

-PVTA buses operated by UMass Transit are not equipped with fareboxes.
+All UMass Transit routes, with the exception of B79, are free of charge.
+Route B79 is priced by fare zones, with full Amherst-Worcester service costing $9.00.
+Passes may only be purchased digitally on the MassDOT BusPlus App.

 Students attending any colleges in the Five Colleges Consortium have a fee included in their tuition bills (service fee for UMass Amherst students and student activity fees for the other colleges) for each semester that prepays their bus fares for the semester and funds the Five Colleges bus system, along with fares on the B43 local route between Amherst College and Smith College via UMass.

 Holiday and school break service levels

 While the population of Amherst is nominally 39,263 as per the 2020 census, that figure includes the student population of the Five Colleges, many of whom are only part-time residents and who account for approximately 60 percent of that figure.
 As such, when classes are not in session, service is greatly reduced and often suspended on many routes, and other routes will have service ending early.

 All PVTA fixed-routes operated by UMass Transit are suspended on New Year's Day, Memorial Day, Independence Day, Thanksgiving Day, and Christmas Day.
 On other days when classes are not in session, these routes operate on a reduced service schedule.